Dayro Moreno: Talleres

 On 18 December 2018, Moreno joined Argentine Primera División side Talleres on a two-year deal.
+He made his debut in a 1-1 draw against Independiente on 27 January 2019.
+On 20 February 2019, he scored his first goal for Talleres in a 2-1 loss to Palestino in the Copa Libertadores.
+On 20 April, in the Copa de la Superliga, he scored the opening goal of the match and then scored his penalty in the 3-2 penalty shootout victory against San Martín de San Juan.
+A week later, he scored a brace in a 3-2 victory against Atlético Tucumán.
+On 24 September, he scored the winning goal, a penalty, in a 2-1 victory against Gimnasia de La Plata.
+This was his first goal in five months.

+According to the IFFHS, Moreno was the highest goalscoring Colombian player in top divisions in the 21st century (306), and the fourth-highest South American, only behind Fred (307), Luis Suárez (409), and Lionel Messi (518).

 International career

-Moreno played 7 games for the Colombia under-20 squad that won the 2005 South American U-20 Championship.
-He also made 3 appearances for the same team at the 2005 FIFA World Youth Championship.
-In total he made 10 appearances for the u-20 team and didn't score any goals.
+Moreno played seven games for the Colombia under-20 squad that won the 2005 South American U-20 Championship.
+He also made three appearances for the same team at the 2005 FIFA World Youth Championship.
+In total he made ten appearances for the U20 team and didn't score any goals.

 Moreno made his Senior team debut on 1 March 2006 against Venezuela.
 He scored his first goal on 20 November 2007, the game-winner in a 2–1 victory against Argentina.
 On 6 June 2011, he was included in the 23-man squad chosen by coach Hernán Darío Gómez for the 2011 Copa América.

 After a five-year-absence from the national team, he returned and opened the scoring in a 3–1 friendly win against Haiti on 29 May 2016.
-A few days later, he was included in José Pékerman’s squad for the Copa América Centenario.
-Moreno played three games at the tournament and started the match against Costa Rica, but failed to score and didn’t complete 90 minutes in any of the games he played.
+A few days later, he was included in José Pékerman's squad for the Copa América Centenario.
+Moreno played three games at the tournament and started the match against Costa Rica, but failed to score and didn't complete 90 minutes in any of the games he played.

-Moreno currently has 31 caps for the national team and has scored 3 goals.
+On August 29 2025, Moreno was called up for the national team after a 9 year absence.

-International goals

-As of match played 18 June 2016.
-Colombia score listed first, score column indicates score after each Moreno goal.